 I’m reminded of one of my client’s session this week where my clients said: ‘I want to feel better, I don’t like feeling the way I’m feeling and it doesn’t make sense anyway.’

 As a starting point, the desire to change isn’t wrong.
 It might just be premature to want to change from anger to joy in one step.
-There is a good reason for the emotion in the moment, whether we like it or not.
-There must be, otherwise we were we as human emotional being constructed this way?
-Beside the obvious, the release of the various emotional responses help us deal with what is and release tension.
+There is a good reason for the emotion at the moment, whether we like it or not.
+There must be, otherwise, we were we as human emotional being constructed this way?
+Besides the obvious, the release of the various emotional responses helps us deal with what is and release tension.
 Tears help you heal.
-So do the emotion that are present, with or without tears.
+So do the emotion that is present, with or without tears.

 Charge versus memory

 If you look back along the timeline of your life you will notice that there are memories that have no or little emotional charge.
 These are the events that you have dealt with and emotionally released.
 No matter how far back in time, those which still hold some emotional negative emotional charge have not been fully released.
 These are the topics for therapy or self-awareness and processing.

 Often we are reminded of past charges when something happens in present daily life that is somehow connected.
 This does not have to be logically understandable.
 All that matter is your awareness of the past memories coming up and relating to the present situation.
 This is your invitation for release and allowing.

 The other end of the scale from avoiding the emotional experience is prolonging it.
 If you enjoy ‘feeling bad’ or have some secondary gain attached to drama, then you’re living the other extreme.
 It’s not better than avoidance, it’s just another strategy to get what it is that seems more desirable.
 In the case of a drama queen, it might well be what others avoid.

 What to do in the present moment?